SoumyadipYT-OSS/SDP_Agri_Swastha/README.md

 ## Features Used

-The model uses the following soil parameters as features:
+The model uses the following key soil parameters as features:
-- Nitrogen content (ppm)
-- Phosphorus content (ppm)
-- Potassium content (ppm)
-- Organic matter (%)
-- pH level
-- Cation Exchange Capacity (meq/100g)
-- Soil moisture (%)
+- **N (Nitrogen content)** (ppm): Essential macronutrient for plant growth, protein synthesis
+- **P (Phosphorus content)** (ppm): Critical for energy transfer, root development, flowering
+- **K (Potassium content)** (ppm): Regulates water usage, disease resistance, and overall plant health
+- **EC (Electrical Conductivity)** (dS/m): Indicates salt concentration, optimal around 1.5 dS/m
+- **Fe (Iron content)** (ppm): Important micronutrient for chlorophyll production and enzyme function

+## Model Architecture

+The project uses a deep neural network built with TensorFlow/Keras with the following architecture:
+- Input layer with 5 neurons (one for each soil parameter)
+- Multiple hidden layers with batch normalization and dropout for regularization
+- Output layer with 3 neurons (one for each fertility class)
+- ReLU activation for hidden layers, Softmax activation for output layer
+- Adam optimizer with categorical cross-entropy loss

 ## Requirements